project-sunbird/project-sunbird.github.io/pages/developer-docs/telemetry/specification.md

 ### Start

 This API is used to log telemetry when users view content or initiate game play

-Request Arguments:
+The "Edata" structure of Start is as follows:

 <pre>
 {
-  "config": Object, //Config object
-  "contentId": String, //Required.
-Id of the content "contentVer": String, //Required.
-Version of the content.
-Defaults to "1.0" "data": { // Required. event data

-    "type": String, //Required.  app, session, editor, player, workflow, assessment "mode": "", //Required. mode of preview: preview, edit or play "stageid": "" //Required. stage id where the play has been initiated }
+  "edata": {
+    "type": "", // Required. app, session, editor, player, workflow, assessment "dspec": DSPEC, // Optional.
+Device spec
+    "uaspec": UASPEC, // Optional.
+User agent spec "loc": "", // Optional.
+Location of the device "mode": "", // Optional.
+Mode of start.
+For "player" it would be "play/edit/preview".
+For Workflow it would be Review/Flag/Publish.
+For editor it could be "content", "textbook", "generic", "lessonplan" etc
+    "duration": , // Optional.
+Time taken to initialize/start
+    "pageid": "" // Optional.
+Page/Stage id where the start has happened.
+  }
 }
 </pre>